Prince Friedrich Heinrich Albrecht of Prussia: Later years

 His inheritance included the towns of Kamenz and Zawidów (German: Seidenberg) in the southeastern area of Province of Lower Silesia; his contributions to the economic development of the area and care for the townsfolk made him locally popular.
 With his own money, he established the Evangelical Church of the Holy Cross in Wölfelsgrund in 1911 and the Church of the Resurrection in Zawidów in 1913, and brought in deaconesses for local nursing homes.
 He also promoted local forestry and dispensed honors to locals.

-He was never married and died without descendants, ending the paternal line of Albrecht Hohenzollern.
-He died on November 13, 1940 in Zawidów and was buried in the mausoleum there.
+He was never married and died without descendants, ending the paternal line of his grandfather, Prince Albrecht of Prussia, as his younger brother, Prince Friedrich Wilhelm (1880-1925) had only four daughters.
+He died on 13 November 1940 in Zawidów, at the age of 66.
+He was buried in the Mausoleum auf dem Hutberge, Kamenz, in what is today Poland.

-After his death, Waldemar, son of Prince Heinrich and the grandson of Friedrich III inherited the castle in Kamenz.
+After his death, Prince Waldemar of Prussia, the eldest son of Prince Henry of Prussia and the grandson of Friedrich III inherited the castle in Kamenz.